Hello. I'm Sheree (version 64)

 On August 20, 2012, I lost my 19 year old son, Neal, to a motorcycle street racing accident.
 As you can imagine, it totally kicked my ass.
 It also changed me in unexpected ways.
 The angry, snarky, OMG people are idiots me was smoothed into a kinder, softer Sheree.
 Enough pain can either piss you off at the whole fucking world - or cause you to fall in love it.
-I can't explain how I chose to forgive instead of blame, but know that compassion and forgiveness, however attained, make a heart less heavy.
+I can't explain how I chose to forgive instead of to blame, but know that compassion and forgiveness, however attained, make a heart less heavy.

 Nearly five years later, I'm back from the emptiness of loss and am continually creating a new life.
 I'm a designing, storytelling, forever seeking creator.
 I am happy and am at peace with my giant, noisy, funny, intelligent non-physical son, Neal.